r-amini/GildedRose-Refactoring-Kata/README.md

 # Note

-I tried to do this exercise with the least changes to external files like Program.cs.
-It means, I tried not to change too much files.
+I tried to do this exercise with the least changes to the external files like Program.cs.
+It means, I tried not to change too many files.